machingclee/machingclee.github.io/static/media/277-chat-room-bottom.7e779df5.md

 ###### Implementation with Highlights

-- Now the input element is part of the `FlatList`, and it can be animated by the pan-gesture handler.
-We don't need to worry about the ***blockage of the keyboard to other views controlled by pan-guesture transition***.

-- With the same code as above, we replace the `FlatList` element with emphasis on the highlighted lines:
+With the same code as above, we replace the `FlatList` element with emphasis on the highlighted lines:

 ```tsx-68{71-73,75}
                 <FlatList